Nutlope/TIL/README.md

 It's possible to backdate git commits by using the --date commit argument.

 Example: git commit --date="2004.07.14 13:00" -m "an old commit"

+### 11. Python program to exe

+Use pyinstaller to do this using the following command: % pyinstaller --onefile 'filename.py'

+### 12. Python program to perpetually scroll down

+Use pyautogui to do this.
+Can use this code:

+`while True: pyautogui.scroll(-50); pyautogui.time.sleep(0.2)`